Principles and sustainability management plan

 We urge our partners to also implement our principles at their own company.
-Our employees are supported and encouraged by us as a family-friendly employer.
+As a family-friendly employer we support and encourage our employees.
 Cooperative and collaborative conduct goes without saying for us.

 We want to communicate our business practice policies, values and goals with our principles.
 Our claim is to follow our principles in our everyday work.

-Our principles should be clear for our business partners and employees to see, become practice implemented by everyone and therefore contribute to the achievement of both personal and common sustainability goals.
+Our principles should be clear to see for our business partners and employees, become implemented in practice by everyone and in doing so contribute to the achivement of both personal and common sustainability goals.